randomlogin/scripts/README.md

 Here are some scripts I'm using myself.

 Titles are pretty self-descriptive.
-1. One of them justs sends the ether from address.
+1. One of them just sends the ether from address.
 2. The second submits a transaction to the multisignature wallet to send ether from this multisignature wallet.
 3. The third sumbits a transaction to the mulsitignature wallet to send tokens from this mulsitignature wallet.